• Skip to main content

 Natural Bridges National Monument

-Bridges are formed by running water carving away rock.
-Arches are formed by seeping moisture and frost.
-Kachina Bridge is named after the petroglyphs and pictographs depicting dancing figures carved on the base of the bridge.
+Natural bridges are formed by running water carving through canyon walls; arches are formed by seeping moisture and frost.
+Kachina Bridge is named after the petroglyphs and pictographs of dancing Kachina figures carved on its base by the Ancestral Puebloans.

 Goosenecks State Park